shuftipro/Android-SDK/Shuftipro Sdk with Nfc/README.md

   Type: **boolean**
   Accepted values:  **true**, **false**

   Near Field Communication (NFC) is a set of short-range wireless technologies.
 NFC allows sharing small payloads of data between an NFC tag and an NFC-supported device.
 NFC Chips found in modern passports and similar identity documents contain additional encrypted information about the owner.
 This information is very useful in verifying the originality of a document.
 NFC technology helps make the verification process simple, quicker and more secure.
 This also provides the user with contactless and input less verification.
 ShuftiPros's NFC verification feature detects MRZ from the document to authenticate NFC chip and retrieve data from it, so the authenticity and originality of the provided document could be verified, if set to TRUE. nfc_verification parameter should be added into the service object(document, document_two, address) for which you want to perform nfc verification.
-Nfc verification is allowed only on e-id cards, e-passports, e-credit/ e-debit cards and e-driving licences under document, document_two and address service only.
+Nfc verification is allowed only on e-passports under document, document_two and address service only.
 The nfc service is not available in hybrid webview for now.

   * <h3>fetch_enhanced_data</h3>